hemantasapkota/insta/README.md

 **Does Instagram know about this ?**

 Pretty sure they do.
 If they wanted prevent something like this, they'd have re-captcha enabled on the login page, and not just the sign-up page.
+See https://www.instagram.com/

 # Features